riscv-admin/vector/minutes/2024/2024-04-29/README.md

 ## Agenda
 - [Zoom recording]()
-- Main topic: Continue discussion on subsetting of the existing RISC-V V extensions to specs that can be implemented by different classes of RISC-V processors.
+- Abel's presentation on increasing the number of architected vector registers.
-- Backup topic: Self-contained vector instructions.
+- Backup topic: Continue discussion on subsetting of the existing RISC-V V extensions to specs that can be implemented by different classes of RISC-V processors.

 ### Subsetting of existing RISC-V V extensions
 - Does RISC-V publish a *process* for subsetting and then vendors follow that process to produce a *legal subset*?